pac4j/play-pac4j/README.md

 2) An [**authorizer**](http://www.pac4j.org/docs/authorizers.html) is meant to check authorizations on the authenticated user profile(s) or on the current web context:

-&#9656; Roles / permissions - Anonymous / remember-me / (fully) authenticated - Profile type, attribute -  CORS - CSRF - Security headers - IP address, HTTP method
+&#9656; Roles - Anonymous / remember-me / (fully) authenticated - Profile type, attribute -  CORS - CSRF - Security headers - IP address, HTTP method

 3) A [**matcher**](http://www.pac4j.org/docs/matchers.html) defines whether the security must be applied and can be used for additional web processing